Twenty-seventh Amendment to the United States Constitution: Affirmation of ratification

 The response in Congress was sharp.
 Senator Robert Byrd of West Virginia scolded Wilson for certifying the amendment without congressional approval.
 Although Byrd supported congressional acceptance of the amendment, he contended that Wilson had deviated from "historic tradition" by not waiting for Congress to consider the ratification's validity, given the extremely long time since the amendment had been proposed.
 Speaker of the House Tom Foley and others called for a legal challenge to the ratification.

 On May 20, 1992, under the authority recognized in Coleman, and in keeping with the precedent established by the ratification of the Fourteenth Amendment, each house of the 102nd Congress passed its own version of a concurrent resolution agreeing that the amendment was validly ratified, despite the more than 202 years the task took.
 The Senate's approval of the resolution was unanimous (99 to 0) and the House vote was 414 to 3.

+Legal issues

 Cost-of-living adjustments

 Congressional cost-of-living adjustments (COLA) have been upheld against legal challenges based on this amendment.
 In Boehner v.
-Anderson, the United States Court of Appeals for the District of Columbia Circuit ruled that the Twenty-seventh Amendment does not affect annual COLAs.
+Anderson, the United States Court of Appeals for the District of Columbia Circuit ruled that the first COLA was in accord with the amendment because it took effect after the election that followed its vote.
+The court declined to rule on the constitutionality of COLAs in general.
 In Schaffer v.
-Clinton, the United States Court of Appeals for the Tenth Circuit ruled that receiving such a COLA does not grant members of the Congress standing in federal court to challenge it; the Supreme Court did not hear either case, and so has never ruled on this amendment's effect on COLAs.
+Clinton, the United States Court of Appeals for the Tenth Circuit ruled (explicitly disagreeing with Boehner) that receiving such a COLA does not grant members of the Congress standing in federal court to challenge it; the Supreme Court did not hear either case, and so has never ruled on this amendment's effect on COLAs.

+No Budget, No Pay Act

+The No Budget, No Pay Act was proposed in 2012 and again in 2013 to prevent lawmakers from being paid during a government shutdown.
+The bill received limited bipartisan support, but concerns were raised that it violated the twenty-seventh amendment saying that Congress may not "vary" the compensation of its members until the next election.
+The bill did not pass and the Supreme Court has not addressed its constitutionality.